 My vote for the election of directors is indicated on the reverse side.
-Nominees are: Stephen I. Chazen, Andrew Gould, Nicholas Graziano, Carlos M. Gutierrez, Vicki Hollub, William R. Klesse, Andrew N. Langham, Jack B. Moore, Margarita Paláu-Hernández, Avedick B. Poladian and Robert M. Shearer.
+Nominees are: Stephen I. Chazen, Andrew Gould, Nicholas Graziano Carlos M. Gutierrez, Vicki Hollub, William R. Klesse, Andrew N. Langham, Jack B. Moore, Margarita Paláu-Hernández, Avedick B. Poladian and Robert M. Shearer.
 In the event any of the foregoing nominees are unavailable for election or unable to serve, shares represented by this card may be voted for a substitute nominee selected by the Board of Directors.

-I understand that in the event I do not return this card, or it is not received by [], 2020, any shares held for my account in the Program will be voted by you in accordance with the direction of the Program's Retirement Committee.
+I understand that in the event I do not return this card, or it is not received by May 26, 2020, any shares held for my account in the Program will be voted by you in accordance with the direction of the Program's Retirement Committee.

-VOTE BY INTERNET - www.proxyvote.com Use the internet to transmit your voting instructions and for electronic delivery of information until 11:59 p.m.
-Eastern Time on [], 2020 and, for participants of the Occidental Petroleum Corporation Savings Plan and the Retirement Savings Program for employees of Oxy Vinyls Canada Co., until 11:59 p.m.
-Eastern Time on [], 2020.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information until 11:59 p.m.
+Eastern Time on May 26, 2020.
+Have your voting instruction card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.